|A through C||D through H||I through O||P through R||S through Z|

 The date range for an ad campaign to run.

-An adjustment made to the anticipated traffic to your website.
-DoubleClick for Publishers currently uses 28 days of prior traffic for forecasting.
-If parts of your website have traffic patterns that aren't captured in the default 28-day sample (because new content was created or because you have traffic spikes during events that recur more than 28 days apart), you can apply a fixed or historic forecast adjustment to better reflect your traffic patterns.
+An adjustment made to the anticipated traffic to your website or app.
+DFP currently uses 28 days of prior traffic for forecasting.
+If parts of your website or app have traffic patterns that aren't captured in the default 28-day sample (because new content was created or you have traffic spikes during events that recur more than 28 days apart), you can apply a fixed or historic forecast adjustment to better reflect your traffic patterns.

-The process of estimating how much ad inventory a website will have in the future.
+The process of estimating how much ad inventory a website or app will have in the future.

-Feature that helps to limit how often an ad from a line item is served to the same user, specify the number of impressions that will be delivered to a single user in a specific period of time, specify time ranges in minutes, hours, days, weeks, or months and apply multiple rules.
+Helps to limit how often an ad from a line item is served to the same user in a specific period of time.
+Supported time ranges are minutes, hours, days, weeks, or months, and multiple capping rules may be applied.
 For example, you can set a frequency cap limiting the same user to one impression per day and three impressions per week.

-If an ad needs to appear on a website several thousand times over a week (for example, 7000 times per week) and the "frontloaded" delivery option is selected, the platform will try to serve 25% extra ad impressions at the start of the week (1250 impressions) and continue to serve more than necessary until later in the week when delivery will tail off, probably to less than 1000 per day until all 7000 impressions have been served.
-There are two delivery options: frontloaded and evenly.
+If an ad needs to appear on a website or app several thousand times over a week (for example, 7000 times per week) and the "Frontloaded" delivery option is selected, the platform will try to serve 25% extra ad impressions at the start of the week (1250 impressions) and continue to serve more than necessary until later in the week when delivery will tail off until all 7000 impressions have been served.

 Google Publisher Console

-The Google Publisher Console provides troubleshooting tips and information about ad performance to DFP publishers, overlaid directly onto their website.
-An alternative way for publishers to retrieve information and take action on their Google ads as they browse their site.
+Provides troubleshooting tips and information about ad performance to DFP publishers, overlaid directly onto their website or app.
+It’s another way for publishers to retrieve information and take action on their Google ads as they browse their site.

 An extension, in days, of a line item's end date.
 The line item will continue delivering until it reaches its goal or the end of its grace period, whichever comes first.